TrailsofGold/whitepaper/docs/tokenomics/pgld_token.md

 }
 ```

+## Earning

+PGLD is earned by players when they find treasures or ship wrecks.

 ## Rewards

 PGLD is used for rewards.

+PGLD tokens are kept in the game a reward pool.

-total maximum daily rewards amount is composed of :
+Total maximum daily rewards amount is composed of :
-- PGLD daily minting =>
-   Refer to the mint formula above.
+- PGLD daily minting :refer to the mint formula above.
-- PGLD collected by ship and item sales =>
-   It depends on how much users buy items and ship on the app.
+- PGLD collected by ship and item sales: it depends on how much users buy items and ship on the app.
-- Last days undistributed PGLD stock.
+- Previous days undistributed PGLD supply.
-- PGLD sold by users.
+- PGLD sold by users (see below).

 ## Sale

-PGLD sold by users is bought with liquidity provided by Pirates sales and injected into rewards.

-## Staking

->TBD
+PGLD can be sold at anytime by players to the game for crypto currency.

+The sale price is determined by ???

+> TODO: usage of liqudity pool